ky-koz/cSharp.NETProjects/README.md

 * [Create New ImageUpload Helper Method](#create-new-imageupload-helper-method)

 ### Create Admin Controller and Views
-The site required an area for admins to manage content and various other items via special views (not based on a specific model) that could access the database.
+The site requires an area for admins to manage content and various other items via special views (not based on a specific model) that could access the database.

 Created a new Admin Controller with a Dashboard view that provided navigation to other index pages.